Reviews You Can Rely On

 Credit: Abriah Wofford

 Expert paddler Sara James leads our diverse testing team.
 While studying at the University of Leeds, she was drawn into their kayak club and quickly thrown into competitions for a wide variety of kayak-based disciplines.
 For the next decade, Sara continued to kayak and travel in search of whitewater from the UK to Uganda, Nepal to New Zealand, and Iceland to India.
 She finally settled in California, USA, and has been exploring the rivers and lakes of the Sierras for over a decade.
 Creek boating, touring kayaking, stand-up paddle board, ripples, or raging rapids: if it floats and involves a paddle, Sara loves it all.
-Sara also tests the best kayak paddles, top-rated Life Jackets, and top-ranked dry bags for GearLab.
+Sara also tests kayak paddles, top-rated Life Jackets, and top-ranked dry bags for GearLab.

 Dan Kramer brings a wealth of paddling, rafting, and marine experience to this review.
 He teaches Swiftwater Rescue at Lake Tahoe Community College, in addition to teaching at whitewater guide schools and beginner and intermediate rafting classes.
 He is also a licensed Merchant Mariner with the US Coast Guard and captains sightseeing and watersports boats on Lake Tahoe in the summer.